NatLibFi/FinGreyLit/cataloguing-rules.md

 DOI should be given in the short form, e.g. `10.1000/182`, not in URL form that includes the resolver service.

-Although DOIs themselves are case-insensitive and some punctuation may not always be significant, the DOI should be catalogued with the exact same form given in the publication.
+Although DOIs themselves are case-insensitive and some punctuation may not always be significant, the DOI should be catalogued in the exact same form given in the publication.

 ### ISBNs (printed and electronic)

 ISBNs should be catalogued without any dashes.

+The type of ISBN (printed or electronic) should be chosen based on context, for example qualifiers such as "pdf", "online" or "print".
+If there is no indication about the type of ISBN, it can be assumed to be electronic unless the PDF is clearly intended for printing.

+If there are multiple ISBNs of the same type (rare but possible), they should be catalogued in the order they appear in the publication.

 ### ISSNs (printed and electronic)

 ISSNs should be catalogued using a plain hyphen as the separator, even though the publication may use another separator style.

+The type of ISSN (printed or electronic) should be chosen using the same principle as with ISBNs.

 # Type according to COAR